michael-hartmann/caps/docs/manual/manual.rst

     \frac{\log\mathrm{det}\left(1-\mathcal{M}^{(m)}(\xi)\right)}{\log\mathrm{det}\left(1-\mathcal{M}^0(\xi)\right)} < \mathrm{CUTOFF}

 The default value of ``CUTOFF`` is :math:`10^{-9}`.
-As a rule of thumb, in order that the integrand is sufficiently smooth for the integration routine, ``CUTOFF`` should be at least two orders of magnitude smaller than ``EPSREL``.
+As a rule of thumb, in order for the integrand to be sufficiently smooth for the integration routine, ``CUTOFF`` should be at least two orders of magnitude smaller than ``EPSREL``.

 By default, the integration routine uses an adaptive Gauss-Kronrod method